microsoft/z3guide/website/docs/01 - logic/16 - Lambdas.md

 (pop)
 ```

-The main utility of lambdas in Z3 is for introducing inline definitions as the `memset` example illustrates.

 There is limited true higher order reasoning.
 One basic example that _does_ work thanks to model construction of MBQI instantiation procedure
 is establishing a second-order definition for equality.